Information Aggregation with AI Agents: General hypotheses

 In Appendix \ref{separability}, we formally define the notion of separability and show that the securities in all four structures are separable.
 Given that in the experiment we use a logarithmic scoring rule, which is a strictly proper scoring rule, this theorem says that information should get aggregated in all four structures, irrespective of their complexity.

 \begin{Hypothesis} Information aggregation is unaffected by the complexity of the structure. \end{Hypothesis}

 The theorem specifies that whether traders are myopic or strategic does not matter.
 In the strategic treatment we instruct traders to maximise their payoffs over all future rounds.
 This is consistent with a discount factor of $\gamma = 1$, although we do not mention this term in the prompt.
 The myopic treatment is consistent with $\gamma = 0$.
 Although the theoretical model excludes a zero discount factor, it is straightforward to show that as $\gamma$ converges to 0, traders will behave almost myopically and reveal their expectations almost truthfully.
+A further difference is that the theorem concerns an infinite trading horizon, whereas our markets end after a known finite number of rounds; Section \ref{sec:myopic prices} provides the exact finite-horizon benchmark under myopic play, and we return to the role of the horizon when motivating the duration treatment below.

 \begin{Hypothesis} Information aggregation is unaffected by prompting AI agents to be strategic or myopic. \end{Hypothesis}

 The theoretical model does not allow traders to post comments.
 However, it is straightforward to show that this should not hinder information aggregation.
 Roughly, the reason is that if there is no information aggregation in the long term, separability implies that at least one trader is able to achieve strictly positive profits, irrespective of what other traders do or say.